-The following situation are exception to this policy:
+The following situations are exceptions to this policy:

 - An advocate has knowledge that a client is experiencing suicidal or homicidal ideation and has reason to believe there is concern for the client's safety.

-- An advocate has knowledge of child or elder abuse.
+- An advocate has knowledge that someone who is currently a child or vulnerable adult is experiencing abuse.

 - A judge orders the department to release information to the court.